bajsolinowich/wp-ajax-page-loader/readme.md

 ## Installation

-Install via Bower `bower install wp-ajax-page-loader -D` and then integrate into your existing asset pipeline or simply copy the desired script bundle (probably `wp-ajax-page-loader-core.min.js`) into your theme.
+### Bower

+`bower install wp-ajax-page-loader -D`

+### npm

+`npm install wp-ajax-page-loader --save-dev`

 ## Setup

+Integrate this script into your existing asset pipeline or simply copy the desired script bundle (probably `wp-ajax-page-loader-core.min.js`) into your theme.

 To activate this script you will need to add some code to your `functions.php` file (or equivalent) to enqueue the script and output the required `PG8Data` script variables.
 Here is an example (to be wrapped in a function called by the `wp_enqueue_scripts` action):